genepi/imputationserver/docs/docker.md

-# Michigan Imputation Server on Docker
+# Munich Imputation Server on Docker

 A docker image and instructions are available [here](https://github.com/genepi/imputationserver-docker).